CLAIRE-Labo/python-ml-research-template/installation/osx-arm64/README.md

    It will also be useful if you run into conflicts and have to restart from scratch.
 2. **Add/upgrade dependencies interactively** while running a shell with the environment activated to experiment with which dependency is needed.
-   This is probably what you'll be doing after building the image for the first time.
+   This is probably what you'll be doing after creating the image for the first time.

 In both cases, after any change, a snapshot of the full environment specification should be saved.
 We describe how to do so in the freeze the environment section.